congcong919/IT-project-VShare/README.md

 # IT-project-VShare
 This is a capstone group IT project for developing a website for video sharing (VShare).
-I am one of the members in five and act as an front end developer and is mainly responsible for website page UI design, front end coding, API testing and project documentation.<br><br>
+I am one of the members in five and act as an front end developer and is mainly responsible for website page UI design, front end coding, API testing and project documentation.<br>

 **Front end and UI design**<br>
 Canva<br>